2018 Nov 7: RHS Career and Technical Education (CTE)

 According to a study conducted over a 15-year period from 1997 to 2012 by Kreisman and Stange, taking a coherent sequence of courses, and specifically, more upper level CTE courses (defined as CTE concentrators) leads to earning higher wages than non-CTE concentrators.
 CTE coursework did not decrease the likelihood of graduating from college, nor that the monetary value of the courses are explained away by other factors.
 Specifically, they wrote, “while wage gains associated with non-vocational courses (core and electives) are entirely explained by college enrollment, wage gains from upper level vocational courses are unaffected by controlling for college enrollment and completion, suggesting that these courses do in fact have real value in the labor market.”

 These wage increases are particularly notable in the following clusters: Health Science, Business and Management, Construction, Mechanics, and Manufacturing.
 Here at Rockdale ISD, we offer all of these pathways because we focus on high skill, high wage, high demand careers.
 We work with the ever changing ebb and flow of the job market and employers to ensure we are training our students to become marketable employees for the jobs of the future.

 We begin working with students in Junior High to discover their career interests so they can develop a depth of knowledge in high school and become highly skilled, seek post-secondary certifications or degrees, and become productive members in a diverse society that are (higher) wage-earners.

-Please contact me, Britina Pesak, Director of CTE at email@example.com or 512-430-6027 if you would like to find out more about any of our CTE programs!
+Please contact me, Britina Pesak, Director of CTE (Career and Technical Education) at firstname.lastname@example.org or 512-430-6027 if you would like to find out more about any of our CTE programs!